sharubhat/quarkus-demo/README.md

 This is a simple application to demo Quarkus Reactive using Kotlin co-routines.

 There are 4 branches currently in this project. `trunk` is actively maintained, rest are examples only and may have bugs or incomplete code.
+P.S: The branches other than trunk demo using postgres while trunk will be switching to mongodb as the experimentation continues.

 | Branch                                                                                                          |                                          Description                                           |
 |-----------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------:|